 It’s important to note that you may be offered a commercial mortgage, but at a higher than average rate.
 This is due to having bad credit.
 The past years have seen an increase in bad credit mortgage lenders and as a result, bad credit mortgage brokers.
 As this has made the adverse mortgage field more competitive, lender fees and broker fees have also decreased in an attempt to gain more business.

-2018 is a great time to secure a commercial mortgage with bad credit, simply because of the options available.
-When adverse credit mortgages were scarce, fees were astronomical with dodgy brokers taking advantage of applicants facing financial hardship.
+2019 is a great time to secure a commercial mortgage with bad credit, simply because of the options available.
+When adverse credit mortgages were scarce, fees were astronomical with unruly brokers taking advantage of applicants facing financial hardship.

 A great mortgage advisor will always offer you impartial advice.
 This means they should only offer to place your application if your financial situation is likely to meet the demands of a lender.
 The last thing you’d want is a broker placing every application they’re getting, as it simply isn’t good practice!